Jeep maker Stellantis makes a new contract offer as auto workers prepare to expand their strike

 It was not clear whether the Stellantis offer would satisfy union President Shawn Fain, who vows to announce new strike targets on Friday unless there is “serious progress” toward agreements with GM, Stellantis and Ford.

+“If Friday comes and there is no major progress” at the bargaining table, “this will get a lot nastier,” Ives said.

+The layoffs that GM and Stellantis announced Wednesday will be in Kansas, Ohio and Indiana.

-So far UAW workers are striking at just three factories — one for each company, including a GM assembly plant near St. Louis.
-GM said that shutdown caused it to idle an assembly plant in Kansas with about 2,000 workers because “there is no work available” — the plant depends on parts stamped in the St. Louis-area facility.
+GM said that the UAW strike at its assembly plant near St. Louis caused it to idle a plant in Kansas with about 2,000 workers because “there is no work available” — the plant depends on parts stamped in the St. Louis-area facility.

 GM said it does not expect to restart the Kansas plant until the strike ends, and it won’t provide supplemental pay to the workers.
 The company said the layoffs demonstrated “that nobody wins in a strike.”

-Note: This story has been corrected to show that the GM plant is in Bedford, Indiana, not Illinois.